 There are several worthy nonprofit organizations around the world.
 It takes more than just a cause to get a nonprofit going.
-Though the cause is the main idea, a team of passionate leaders need to develop a foundation to grow on.
+Though the cause is the main idea, a team of passionate leaders needs to develop a foundation to grow on.
 Nonprofit is a business.

-What does it take to grow a non-profit organization?
+What does it take to grow a nonprofit organization?

 The high turnover in the nonprofit niche, as well as donor retention rates, suggest that many organizations are challenged to reach their full potential.
-Allowing a nonprofit to grow means more than just a cause and a prayer.
+Allowing a nonprofit organization to grow means more than just a cause and a prayer.
 Sure miracles happen, but there needs to be a dedicated team that creates their own synergistic miracle.

 Often, lack of funding, poor leadership, policy framework, and economic circumstances are cited as the common cause in the failure to launch.
 However, the main reason that makes the organizations stagnate is when they settle or don’t invest enough time in strategy, planning, and creating new creative streams of revenue on eCommerce lines.

 You can’t be an old school DJ if you don’t have the time to play around with hundreds of vinyl records.

 Settling stifles organizations from seeing and marching to the next level.
 At this point, good becomes the enemy of great.
 You must adopt the best strategies to challenge the status quo for growth.
 Go retail with an eCommerce line to drive more funds and implement the organization agenda more succinctly.